Connect with this web designer

 Copywriting has to be done by someone with very good, if not excellent, writing skills.
 Your website is in front of all who are searching for it, and will be judged on its merits, including its ability to convey information clearly.

-5. Test that the website works (external and internal links, fitting on different devices, etc)
+5. Test that each web page and their links work (external and internal links, fitting on different devices, etc)

 Testing is an important part of web development: this is where you test all internal links (those pointing to within your site), and those which point to other sites.
 Also testing that your site is fully responsive – ensuring it runs smoothly on all device types (desktop, tablet, and mobile).